awhelanUCD/Uncoupled-damage-application/README.md

 ### How to customise

-This application can be customisable by the user by implementing their own damage law, adding it to the `damageLaws` directory, and changing the lines:
+This application can be customised by the user by implementing their own damage law, adding it to the `damageLaws` directory, and changing the following line (where it appears) in uncoupledDamage.C:

 ```
 #   include "damageLaws/uncoupledLemaitreCrackClosure/damageParameters.H"
 ```

-in uncoupledDamage.C to a user created law:
+to a user created law:

 ```
 #   include "damageLaws/<user created law>/damageParameters.H"